 Tessler O, Reish RG, Maman DY, Smith BL, Austen WG.
 Beyond biologics: absorbable mesh as a low-cost, low-complication sling for implant-based breast reconstruction.
 Plastic and reconstructive surgery 2014 Feb; 133(2).

 Nyame TT, Holzer PW, Helm DL, Maman DY, Winograd JM, Cetrulo CL.
 SPLIT rectus abdominis myocutaneous double free flap for extremity reconstruction.
 Microsurgery 2014 Jan; 34(1).

 Physicians and scientists on the faculty of the Icahn School of Medicine at Mount Sinai often interact with pharmaceutical, device and biotechnology companies to improve patient care, develop new therapies and achieve scientific breakthroughs.
 In order to promote an ethical and transparent environment for conducting research, providing clinical care and teaching, Mount Sinai requires that salaried faculty inform the School of their relationships with such companies.

-Dr. Maman has not yet completed reporting of Industry relationships.
+Dr. Maman is not currently required to report Industry relationships.